The 21-year-old goalkeeper is set to link up with the League Two outfit for his first taste of senior football.

 He was an integral member of Villa's NextGen Series squad, playing in five of the six group games before suffering disappointment of missing the last eight tie against Marseille with a hand injury.

-On the international stage, Siegrist also established himself as a regular member of Switzerland's U21 squad having previously represented his national side at U17 and U19 level.
+On the international stage, Siegrist also established himself as a regular member of the Swiss U21 squad having previously represented his national side at U17 and U19 level.

-The 20-year-old finished the season by helping Villa reach the final of the Hong Kong International Soccer Sevens - the third time he had featured in the prestigious competition.
+He finished 2012-13 by helping Villa reach the final of the Hong Kong International Soccer Sevens - the third time he had featured in the prestigious competition.

 Siegrist made a big impression in the Villa academy ranks as part of the team that finished as runners-up in the FA Youth Cup in 2009-10.